wieni/wmmailable/README.md

 }
 ```

-- The mail template should be placed in `<active theme>/mail/<mailable id with dashes instead of underscores`
+- The mail template should be placed in `<active theme>/mail/<mailable id with dashes instead of underscores>`

----

 ### Hooks
 - One hook is provided, `hook_mailable_alter`.
 This hook is called after the `send` method is called on the Mailable, but before the mail is sent.

 ```php
 <?php